Duryab333/Shell-Scripting-and-Linux/shell-scripting/bash-learning-projects.md

 ### Steam Editor ( SED )

-- This command can perform lot of funcitons without opening the file e.g view file contents, serching, find and replace insertion and deltion.
+- This command can perform lot of funcitons without opening the file e.g view file contents, searching, find and replace insertion and deltion.
 - SED also supports regular expressions which allows it to perform complex pattern matching.